ullbergm/openshift/README.md

                 prune: true
                 selfHeal: true

-6. Once the certificates are working, update the IngressController object with:
+5. Once the certificates are working, update the IngressController object with:

         spec:
             defaultCertificate:
                 name: apps-wildcard-cert-tls

+6. Update the synology-iscsi VolumeSnapshotClass to have this annotation:

+       k10.kasten.io/is-snapshot-class: true